paulsubarna/CONFEDMADE/README.md

 # Masked Autoencoders are Efficient Continual Federated Learners

 This repository is an official Tensorflow 2 implementation of [Masked Autoencoders are Efficient Continual Federated Learners] (**NeurIps 2023**)

-## Abstract

-Federated learning is deemed to be particularly useful in real-world scenarios where we collaboratively learn a global model while ensuring data-privacy between the clients.
-Continual learning can add an extra paradigm to FL as previous works heavily suffer from catastrophic forgetting under different data distributions.
-With little to no research directed towards combining both concepts, FL frameworks also focused heavily towards classification tasks.
-Foreseeing the ever-growing problem of data annotation, this work proposes an approach that aims to learn representations both from direct and indirect experiences through unsupervised Federated  Continual Learning.
-Inspired from a recent work, this work follows up on the idea of bridging the gap between FL and CL methods even further through selective representational knowledge transfer between clients.
-The novelty of this work lies in the introduction of an intelligent masking technique that can combat the communication overheads in FL while learning representations from indirect experiences.
-We have empirically evaluated our framework under several Non-IID scenarios using images and binary datasets.
-We have shown that our proposed approach is successful in achieving desirable results under a highly sparsified network.

 The main contributions of this work are as follows: